TCEmain labels are hard-coded in English

 I didn't continue because there was the idea to change to handling of these labels ... that's needed because currently the labels are localized and then they're written into the database as localized strings ... that's not very admin-friendly because if they're running a website with 5 or more languages - you would expect that the admin is able to understand them all ;)

 Therefor the locallang-"key" should be stored and TYPO3 should localize it whenever a user checks the log ...
 I did not start anything in this direction - maybe during christmas and new year ;)

-#6 Updated by Jigal van Hemert about 9 years ago
+#6 Updated by Jigal van Hemert over 9 years ago

 If error messages are localized then they must included a well defined error code.
 If I'm searching on the web and in mail archives for 'Poging een pagina te verwijderen met vertalingen waarvoor geen toegang verleend is.'
 I will never find 'Attempt to delete page which has prohibited localizations.'